Updated May 30, 2023

 The milling machine applications are for the following things:

 - Design metal and certain other materials.

 - They are used for flat and uneven surfaces.

 - Modern milling machines cut super-alloys, titanium, and tensile steel more precisely, with tighter tolerances, and at a higher production rate.

 - It removes the unwanted material, and the work is firmly secured to the machine’s table while a rotating cutter with many teeth is on the arbor.

 - The work is fed slowly past the cutter while it rotates quickly.

-- A milling machine is used based on work in a vertical, longitudinal, or transverse direction.
+- It is used based on work in a vertical, longitudinal, or transverse direction.

-- The cutter teeth remove metal from the surface of the job (workpiece) while they work to create the appropriate form.
+- The cutter teeth remove metal from the job’s (workpiece surface while they work to create the appropriate form.